 A Guide to Buying Solar Panels in 2021

 If you’re sick of rising electricity prices and feeling like a slave to energy companies, then you’ve probably given solar energy more than a passing thought.
-We understand that the decision to go solar can be a tough one, especially without the right kind of research, it can be difficult to know where to start.
-The decision towards residential solar installation can be a big one.
-It can also be a confusing one!
-We’ve gathered the following information to help you make an informed decision on what might be right for you!
+We understand that the decision to go solar can be a tough one, especially without the right kind of research.
+It can also be a confusing one.
+That’s why we’ve gathered the following information to help you make an informed decision on what’s right for you!

-Coming from solar industry experts ourselves, there has never been a better time to consider going solar.
-With electricity prices rising in recent years and the cost of solar falling, over 2 million Australian households are now enjoying clean, reliable energy – straight from the sun.
+Coming from solar industry experts ourselves, there has never been a better time to go solar.
+With electricity prices rising in recent years and decreasing solar costs, over 2 million Australian households are now enjoying clean, reliable energy – straight from the sun.

-From a financial perspective, solar energy needs to be thought of as an investment.
-There’s certainly an upfront cost involved, but the long-term benefits are clear.
+From a financial perspective however, solar energy needs to be thought of as an investment.
+There’s certainly an upfront cost involved but the long-term benefits are clear.
 By using solar energy to power your home for all the sunlit hours of the day, you’re not drawing energy from the main grid and therefore, saving on your electricity bill.

-If your home is producing excess energy, it gets sent back to the main grid and you receive a feed-in tariff from your energy company.
+On the other hand, if your home is producing excess energy, it gets sent back to the main grid and you receive a feed-in tariff from your energy company.
 The feed-in tariff pays you for excess electricity generated by your solar system which is not used in your home.
 This way you don’t have to worry about any excess energy your system produces because you will get back for it.

-You won’t be completely wiping out your energy bill in the first few months, but you’ll be reducing it considerably and the system will pay for itself over time.
+To sum up, You may not be completely wiping out your energy bill in the first few months, but you’ll certainly be reducing it considerably allowing the system to pay for itself over time.

 On-grid solar means powering your home with solar energy for the hours in the day when the sun is shining.
 Without battery technology, an on-grid solar installation can only power your home while it is actually producing energy from the sun.
 Think of it like riding a bicycle on a flat stretch of road: while your legs are pedaling to produce energy, you keep on moving.
 If you stop producing that energy, you come to a stop.